 Upflow: The flow refers to an air handler or furnace that’s set up in a vertical position and circulates air through the side or bottom and out through the surface, which is usually utilized in a basement, closet, along with loft installations.

-Variable Speed Motor: A motor which operates at a broad assortment of rates to exactly control the supply of heated and cooled air throughout the house.
+Variable Speed Motor: A motor that operates at a broad assortment of rates to exactly control the supply of heated and cooled air throughout the house.